potassco/benchmark-tool/docs/getting_started/gen/runscript.md

 The attributes are as follows:

-- The `machine` attribute references a previously defined machine.
+- `machine`: References a previously defined machine.
-- The `benchmark` attribute references a previously defined benchmark set.
+- `benchmark`: References a previously defined benchmark set.
-- The `system` and `version` attributes reference a previously defined system.
+- `system` and `version`: Reference a previously defined system.
-- The `setting` attribute references a previously defined setting of the selected
+- `setting`: References a previously defined setting of the selected system.

 [run template]: ./templates.md#run-templates
 [result parser]: ../../reference/resultparser.md